HsienYu/RPi_SyncLooper/README.md

   git clone or download files
   execute install.sh file in superuser mode

-  setup all pi in same network, with router or switcher (you need to setup network for)
+  setup all pi in same network:

+  by router --- you don't need to do additional setup

+  by switch --- setup interface eth0 in /boot/dhcpcd.conf

-  if your are doing it via WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf file
+  by WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf file

   format your USB drive to exfat format